The best FiiO of 2023:

 On the top of the player is the on/off button on the left side.
-It is a small round button with a red circle around it and a small LED light in the middle that when it turns blue indicates that the Fiio M7 is ready to use.
+It's a small round button with a red circle around it, and a small LED light in the middle that, when it turns blue, indicates that the Fiio M7 is ready to use.

-On the right side of the player you have only themicroSD slot and a little further down the USB-C connector to charge the Fiio M7 and connect it to an external DAC.
-On the back is the Fiio logo imprint along with some information about the player and its certification labels.
+On the right side of the player you only have the microSD slot, and a little further down the USB-C connector to charge the Fiio M7 and connect it to an external DAC.
+The Fiio logo imprint is on the back, along with some information about the player and its certification labels.

-On the front of the player you have the 3.2-inch 480×800 display with support for image zoom.
-It's a pretty cool screen, but remember: if you don't use a case the danger of destruction after a simple drop on a hard surface is imminent.
+On the front of the player, you have the 3.2-inch 480×800 display with support for image zoom.
+It's a pretty cool screen, but remember: if you don't use a protective case, the danger of destruction after a simple drop on a hard surface is imminent.
 Battery life is also amazing and can yield up to 20 hours of continuous playback.

-The first impression you get listening to the M7 is that it is a very full sounding DAP with quite punchy bass, mids and treble.
+The first impression you get listening to the M7 is that it's a very full sounding DAP with quite punchy bass, mids and treble.
 The balance between these is quite acceptable, presenting the music in a soft and warm way.

 The bass is a little higher than usual but not excessively so.
-It is present without becoming overwhelming, not particularly detailed or refined but it is audible and has good speed and impact.
-For massive musical genres it works perfectly well, but audiophiles may find the texture and depth insufficient.
+It's present without becoming overwhelming, not particularly detailed or refined but it's audible and has good speed and impact.
+For the majority of musical genres, it works perfectly well, but audiophiles may find the texture and depth insufficient.

 The mids are smooth and musical, full-bodied and easy to listen to.
 They flow well from the lower frequencies with vocals that blend perfectly to deliver a compact whole that serves its purpose.
 Treble is light yet energetic.
 The presentation is very clean and free of background noise.